codemagic-ci-cd/codemagic-docs/content/yaml-publishing/google-play.md

     # Optional boolean.
 Publish artifacts under a draft release.
     # Can not be used together with rollout_fraction.
 Defaults to false
     submit_as_draft: true

+    # Optional.
+Enable release to be promoted to another track in addition to where it is
+    # originally published.
+    release_promotion:

+      # Name of the track to which release is promoted.
+      track: alpha

+      # Optional.
+Rollout fraction (set only if releasing to a fraction of users)
+      # value between (0, 1)
+      rollout_fraction: 0.25

+      # Optional boolean.
+Promote the release as draft.
+      # Can not be used together with rollout_fraction.
+Defaults to false
+      promote_as_draft: true
 {{< /highlight >}}

-3. Codemagic enables you to automatically publish your app either to one of the tracks:
+3. Codemagic enables you to automatically publish your app to one of the tracks:
    - **Internal** --- publish for internal testing and QA
    - **Alpha** --- publish for testing with a small group of trusted users
    - **Beta** --- publish for testing to a wider set of users
    - **Production** --- release the app to production
    - **Custom** --- release the app to a custom closed testing track

+    In order to publish to a track (e.g. `internal`) and immediately promote the same release to another track (e.g. `alpha`) to reach a wider audience, additionally configure the `release_promotion` section.

 4. If your application supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates), Codemagic allows setting the update priority.
 Otherwise, `in_app_update_priority` can be omitted or set to `0`.